 Members and visiting fellows of the centre have published widely on the history of crime, policing and justice.

-Books published by members of the Centre include:
+Books published by current and former members of the Centre include:

 Rosalind Crone, with Lesley Hoskins and Rebecca Preston, Guide to the Criminal Prisons of Nineteenth-Century England (London Publishing Partnership, 2018)